hartwigmedical/scripts/datarequest/README_METHODS.md

 ## Bioinformatics workflow

- -  BCL output from the HiSeqX and Novaseq6000 platform was converted using bcl2fastq tool (Illumina, versions 2.17 to 2.20 have been used) using default parameters.
+ BCL output from the HiSeqX and Novaseq6000 platform was converted using bcl2fastq tool (Illumina, versions 2.17 to 2.20 have been used) using default parameters.

- - Reads were mapped to the reference genome GRCh37 using BWA-mem v0.7.x.
+Reads were mapped to the reference genome GRCh37 using BWA-mem v0.7.x.
 Duplicates were marked for filtering.
- - For all HiSeq X data, INDELs were realigned and base qualities were recalibrated prior to somatic SNV/INDEL calling using GATK v3.x.
-Note that for some Novaseq data the same steps were run but they do in practice have neglectful impact on Novaseq data.
+In addition, for all HiSeq X data, INDELs were realigned and base qualities were recalibrated prior to somatic SNV/INDEL calling using GATK v3.x.
+These steps have also been applied to some Novaseq data.

- - GATK HaplotypeCaller v3.x was run to call germline variants in the reference sample.
+GATK HaplotypeCaller v3.x was run to call germline variants in the reference sample, after a which a set of soft filters are applied which can be found in the germline VCFs of the samples.

- - Strelka v1 was run to call somatic SNVs and small INDELs using non-default (reduced) filters to increase sensitivity.
+Strelka v1 was run to call somatic SNVs and small INDELs using non-default (reduced) filters to increase sensitivity.
 In addition various additional filters are run post-strelka to increase precision.

- - GRIDSS v2.x was run to call structural variants.
+GRIDSS v2.x was run to call structural variants with various additional annotations applied.

- - PURPLE v2.x was run to fit purity and ploidy.
+PURPLE v2.x was run to fit purity and ploidy.